-- 46. Due to the inaccessibility of GNC.com, blind and visually-impaired consumers, such as Plaintiff and the proposed Class Members, who need screen-readers to access the internet-cannot, browse, shop, or otherwise access various information, goods, services and/or privileges offered on GNC's website and in connection with Defendants's physical locations.
-As a result, Plaintiff is deterred from visiting Defendant's physical locations. - 47.
-If GNC.com was fully, equally and independently accessible to all, Plaintiff could locate a store, browse inventory and descriptions, learn about the GNC brand and access information related to the goods, services and/or privileges offered on its website and at GNC's physical locations. - 48.
-Through his many attempts to use Defendant's website, Plaintiff has actual knowledge of the access barriers that make these services inaccessible and independently unusable by blind and visually-impaired people. - 49.
-There are readily available, well established guidelines, available to Defendant on the Internet, for designing, constructing and maintaining websites to be accessible to blind and visually-impaired persons.
-Other large business entities have used these guidelines, or have otherwise been able, to make their websites accessible, including but not limited to: adding alt-text to graphics and ensuring that all functions can be performed using a keyboard.
-In addition, incorporating these basic changes and adding certain elements to Defendant's website accessible would not fundamentally alter the nature of Defendant's business nor would it result in an undue burden to Defendant. - 50.
-Because maintaining and providing a website where all functions can be performed using a keyboard, would provide full, independent and equal accessible to all consumers, to GNC.com Plaintiff alleges that Defendant has engaged in acts of intentional discrimination, including but not limited to the following policies or practices:
+46. Due to the inaccessibility of PlanetFitness.com, blind and visually-impaired consumers, such as Plaintiff and the proposed Class Members, who need screen-readers to access the internet cannot, browse, shop, or otherwise access various information, goods, services and/or privileges offered on Defendant's website and in connection with Defendant's physical locations.
+As a result, Plaintiff is deterred from visiting Defendant's physical locations.

+47. If PlanetFitness.com was fully, equally and independently accessible to all, Plaintiff could independently navigate Defendant's website and complete a desired transaction as sighted individuals do.

+48. Having made many attempts to use Defendant's website, Plaintiff has actual knowledge of the access barriers that make these services inaccessible and independently unusable by blind and visually-impaired people.

+49. There are readily available, well established guidelines, available to Defendant on the Internet, for designing, constructing and maintaining websites to be accessible to blind and visually-impaired persons.
+Other large business entities have used these guidelines, or have otherwise been able, to make their websites accessible, including but not limited to: adding alttext to graphics and ensuring that all functions can be performed using a keyboard.
+In addition, incorporating these basic changes and adding certain elements to Defendant's website accessible would not fundamentally alter the nature of Defendant's business nor would it result in an undue burden to Defendant.

+50. Because maintaining and providing a website where all functions can be performed using a keyboard would provide full, independent and equal accessible to all consumers to Defendant's website, Plaintiff alleges that Defendant has engaged in acts of intentional discrimination, including but not limited to the following policies or practices:

-- a.
-Construction and maintenance of a website that are inaccessible to blind and visually-impaired individuals, including Plaintiff and the proposed Class Members; - Failure to construct and maintain a website that is sufficiently intuitive so as to be fully, equally and independently accessible to blind and visually-impaired individuals, including Plaintiff; and the proposed Class Members, and, - c.
-Failure to take actions to correct these access barriers in the face of substantial harm and discrimination to blind and visually-impaired consumers, such as Plaintiff, and the proposed Class Members. - 51.
-GNC therefore uses standards, criteria or methods of administration that have the effect of discriminating or perpetuating the discrimination of others, as alleged herein. - 52.
-The ADA expressly contemplates the type of injunctive relief that Plaintiff seeks in this action.
+- Construction and maintenance of a website that is inaccessible to blind and visually-impaired individuals, including Plaintiff and the proposed Class Members; - b.
+Failure to construct and maintain a website that is sufficiently intuitive so as to be fully, equally and independently accessible to blind and visuallyimpaired individuals, including Plaintiff and the proposed Class Members, and, - c.
+Failure to take actions to correct these access barriers in the face of substantial harm and discrimination to blind and visually-impaired consumers, such as Plaintiff, and the proposed Class Members.

+51. Defendant therefore uses standards, criteria or methods of administration that have the effect of discriminating or perpetuating the discrimination of others, as alleged herein.

+52. The ADA expressly contemplates the type of injunctive relief that Plaintiff seeks in this action.
 In relevant part, the ADA requires: